isabelkhan/eda_summer25/README.txt

 Python Packages:
 ----------------
-- pandas
+- pandas (2.3.0 was used for testing)
-- scipy
+- scipy (1.16.0 was used for testing)
-- numpy
+- numpy (1.26.4 was used for testing)

 To install:
 ------------